Our English language is rich with literal and figurative language. But what is a figure of speech?

 It doesn’t matter if you are writing a blog post or a book.
 Always pay close attention when you are editing and proofreading your text.

-Yes, you must always check your grammar, spelling and correct your typos.
+Yes, you must always check your grammar, spelling, and correct your typos.
 But be sure to double-check your fixed figurative expressions as well to make sure they are correct.

 A figure of speech is a word or phrase that you absolutely must get 100% right, 100% of the time.
+Then you will be as right as rain.